KWflyer/WTFF/README.md

 # Multi-Domain Time-Frequency Fusion Feature Contrastive Learning for Machinery Fault Diagnosis-- Wide Kernel Time-Frequency Fusion （WTFF）

-The source code is for the following paper which will be available soon!
+The source code is for the following paper :

-Yang Wei，Kai Wang.
-Multi-Domain Time-Frequency Fusion Feature Contrastive Learning for Machinery Fault Diagnosis[J].
-IEEE Signal Processing Letters, 2025.
+Wei Y, Wang K. Multi-Domain Time-Frequency Fusion Feature Contrastive Learning for Machinery Fault Diagnosis[J].
+IEEE Signal Processing Letters, 2025 (99): 1-5.

 If you find this code is useful and helpful to your work, please cite our paper in your research work.
 Thanks.